Flooring

 Flooring is the top layer of floor structure.
 It plays important role in the interior, be it big building, small cabin or small house plans.
 Flooring should be level, acoustically and thermally insulating, mechanically durable and non-toxic.
 Another aspect to consider are also costs, visual properties, how easy or difficult it is to clean and maintain the floor finishes and what kind of activity is going the room/outdoor space meant for.

-There are various materials to choose from, although wood flooring is probably the most common one, due to its insulating and mechanical properties as well as visual qualities and often affordable prices.
+There are various materials to choose from as you check the options at GreatFloors.
+Wood flooring is probably the most common one, due to its insulating and mechanical properties as well as visual qualities and often affordable prices.
 There is also an option to cover the floor finishes with carpet or rug, which is one of the oldest flooring types in living quarters.

 Floorboards